godaddy/gasket/packages/gasket-plugin-command/README.md

 Configuration for a Gasket session goes through a series of steps:

 1. Config file loaded by CLI
-2. Default plugins (including this) are added
+   - Environment is set
-3. Environment is set by base `GasketCommand`
+   - Overrides are applied
-4. Commands adjust config by implementing `gasketConfigure`
+   - Default plugins (including this) are added
-5. Environment overrides are applied by base `GasketCommand`
+2. Commands adjust config by implementing `gasketConfigure`
-   - _`init` lifecycle is executed_
+3. -_`init` lifecycle is executed_
-6. Plugins adjust config by hooking `configure` lifecycle
+4. Plugins adjust config by hooking `configure` lifecycle

-When the CLI starts up, it attempts to loads the `gasket.config` in its default expected location, or as specified with [command flags].
-After commands have done any config adjustments, plugins then have the opportunity in this lifecycle.
+When the CLI starts up, it attempts to load the `gasket.config` in its default expected location, or as specified with [command flags].
+Plugins then have the opportunity in the `configure` lifecycle.

 ```js
 // gasket-plugin-example.js